-another project WORLDVIEW worldview theme copyright 2012 Home
+another project WORLDVIEW worldview theme copyright 2018 Home

 heart WV Theme... #52 ...individual<--->individual

-INDEPENDENT LIVING FOR THE SICK OR DISABLED
+INDEPENDENT LIVING FOR THE SICK, DISABLED, OLD

 Perhaps unlike you, I have a handicap.
 A physical or mental impairment, chronic illness or pain compromises operation of an integral part of me: my senses, my body, or my mind.
 This makes my fully functioning and achieving unusually difficult, if not totally impossible.
 Even at those times when I seemingly overcome this condition, I am still conscious that it exists.
 I’m aware that people and / or technological “crutches” often help me.
 I’d like to depend on these less, and more often function independently of them.
 I have learned lots about my special needs and overcome obstacles once thought insurmountable.
 Perhaps like you, I value self determination, self respect and equal opportunity.

-struggling to overcome disability struggling to overcome chronic illness
+struggling to overcome chronic illness

-struggling to cope with problems of old age value a person's right to make own life decisions/self advocacy
+value a person's right to make own life decisions/self advocacy

 summary Wikipedia article: Independent Living